What Is Market Intelligence and Why Does It Matter?

 How many sources should you monitor?

-Rodz monitors over 250 data sources to detect 108 different signal types.
-For manual monitoring, focus on 3-5 key sources: legal publications, LinkedIn, industry press, and job boards.
+Rodz runs across 250+ data sources to detect 108 distinct real-time signal types.
+For a manual setup, focus on the five sources that produce the most actionable information for your market: legal publications, LinkedIn, industry press, job boards, and company databases.